On which Energy Markets do Battery Energy Storage Systems (BESS) participate?

 Renewables and Short Term Price Volatility

-It's important to note that the relationship between renewable energy and short-term power price volatility can vary depending on the specific market conditions and the specifics of the power system.
+It is important to note that the interactions between renewable energies and short-term electricity price volatility can differ based on market conditions, the electricity market design and the characteristics of the electricity system.

 Ancillary Services Market